ji-youn-kim/EHRFL/README.md

 <summary>Pre-Training a Common Model</summary>

-A common pre-trained model is needed to extract patient embeddings from the host (i.e., client initiating federated learning) and candidate subject (i.e., client participating in federated learning alongside the host) datas. \
+A common pre-trained model is needed to extract patient embeddings from the host (i.e., the client initiating federated learning) and candidate subject (i.e., the candidate client participating in federated learning alongside the host) datas. \
 The host can train this model by (1) setting the [Accelerate](https://huggingface.co/docs/accelerate/en/index) configuration and (2) running the code as follows.

 **Accelerate Config:**